calq-framework/cli/README.md

 - **Case-sensitive/insensitive API Access Validation**
 Access conditions are defined by BindingFlags and validators with MemberInfo context.
 - **Value Conversion/Validation**
-Conversion is global for all values supporting strings, primitive types, and lists.
+Conversion is global for all values, supporting strings, primitive types, and lists.
 - **Option Parsing**
 The reader respects GNU conventions and extends them with negative options using '+' and '++'.
 - **API Accessors**